HY-80

 HY-80 is a high-tensile, high yield strength, low alloy steel.
 It was developed for use in naval applications, specifically the development of pressure hulls for the US nuclear submarine program, and is still used in many naval applications.
 It is valued for its strength to weight ratio.

 The "HY" steels are designed to possess a high yield strength (strength in resisting permanent plastic deformation).
 HY-80 is accompanied by HY-100 and HY-130 with each of the 80, 100 and 130 referring to their yield strength in ksi (80,000 psi, 100,000 psi and 130,000 psi).
-Modern steel manufacturing methods that can precisely control time/temperature during processing of HY steels has made the cost to manufacture more economical.
+Modern steel manufacturing methods that can precisely control time/temperature during processing of HY steels have made the cost to manufacture more economical.
 HY-80 is considered to have good corrosion resistance and has good formability to supplement being weldable.
 Using HY-80 steel requires careful consideration of the welding processes, filler metal selection and joint design to account for microstructure changes, distortion and stress concentration.